vegaprotocol/Public_Test_Bridge_Tools/README.md

 ### Harder mode
 If you want to go "**hardcore decentralized mode**", there exists an IPFS-deployed faucet: https://blog.b9lab.com/when-we-first-built-our-faucet-we-deployed-it-on-the-morden-testnet-70bfbf4e317e

-## VUSD Token Faucet:
+## Token Faucet:
 **NOTE: These instructions will work for any of the above-listed test tokens**

-To deposit VUSD into Vega via the ERC20 bridge, you must first have VUSD.
+To deposit test tokens into Vega via the ERC20 bridge, you must first have the tokens.

-Luckily, there's a faucet for that too: https://github.com/vegaprotocol/VUSD_Test_Token
+Luckily, there's a faucet for that!

-**If you want to follow a quick how-to to add VUSD to your wallet:**
+**If you want to follow a quick how-to to add a test token to your wallet:**

 1. Go to: https://www.myetherwallet.com/ (**make sure is the .com, any other is a scam/phishing website that would corrupt your wallet and steal everything!!!**)
 2. Click on "Access my Wallet"
 3. Select "MEW CX" and allow the access to your wallet
 4. Click on "Contract" -> "Interact with Contract"
-5. In the new page, copy the VUSD Test Token address (use VUSD Test Token (Ropsten) - `0x955C6789A7fbee203B4bE0F01428E769308813f2`)
+5. In the new page, copy the desired Test Token address from the list above.
-6. In the ABI/JSON interface, copy and paste the content of the JSON file available here https://github.com/vegaprotocol/Public_Test_Bridge_Tools/blob/master/VUSD/VUSD_TEST_ABI.json
+6. In the ABI/JSON interface, copy and paste the content of the JSON file available here https://github.com/vegaprotocol/Public_Test_Bridge_Tools/blob/master/TOKEN%20ABI/token_abi.json
 7. Click "Continue"
 8. Click "Select an Item" and in the dropdown list select "Faucet"